 - Married women’s rate between primary and upper earnings limit 7.1%

-- Between Primary threshold and upper earnings limit 13.25%
+- Between the Primary threshold and upper earnings limit 13.25%

 - Above upper earnings limit 3.25%